paulahage/Dinogram/README.md

 <br/>

 The method consisted in:
+- plan and develop the issues in collaboration
+- label each issue according to the time and difficulty of developing the task
+- organize the issues on a Kanban board
 - pick up an issue from the list
 - develop the issue following the guidelines
 - commit all the workflow
-- open a pull request to [@leonardiwagner](https://github.com/leonardiwagner) make the review
+- open a pull request to be reviewed by [@leonardiwagner](https://github.com/leonardiwagner)
 - after approval choose another issue and repeat the process

 <br/>